-Geography forms the bridge between the natural and human world and the science and arts disciplines.
+Geography forms the bridge between the natural and human world, and the science and arts disciplines.
 The diverse nature of the subject develops broad-minded, deep thinkers who learn from the world around them.
 Many employers recognise that Geography students have a wide variety of transferable skills ranging from enquiry- based data collection and analysis, presentation and the preparation and presentation of reports in written and oral form.
 Students of Geography are regarded as being skilled in making informed decisions based on a range of real world information.

-Throughout the two years of study students will focus on four key geographical themes:
+Throughout the two years of study students will focus on eight key geographical themes across the two main disciplines (Physical and Human):